 If you’re reading this, you’re probably one of those unfortunate landlords who recently discovered there is one thing worse than having to evict your tenant: an eviction jury trial.
 Tenants will often request jury trials, hoping to intimidate their landlords.
-Although eviction jury trials are quite complicated, the good news is that it is quite easy for an attorney that is well-versed in eviction law to turn the tables on your tenant.
-Girling Law is a unique firm that specializes in eviction law and developes resources to help its landlord-clients with these fast-pace cases.
-Best of all, Girling law has made eviction jury trial representation quite affordable.
+Although eviction jury trials are quite complicated, the good news is that it is quite easy for an attorney who is well-versed in eviction law to turn the tables on your tenant.
+Girling Law is a unique firm that specializes in eviction law and develops resources to help our landlord-clients with these fast-pace cases.
+Best of all, Girling Law has made eviction jury trial representation quite affordable.
+Contact our experienced Texas eviction lawyers today.

 Fear and the Texas Eviction Jury Trial